ChantelleAA/Node-Classification-Project/README.md

 The core of this implementation is a Graph Convolutional Network (GCN), optimized through the methodologies discussed in ["Optimization of Graph Neural Networks with Natural Gradient Descent" by Izadi et al. (2020)](https://arxiv.org/pdf/2008.09624v1.pdf).
 The original implementation that was adapted to meet the requirements of this project is available at [Russell Izadi's Repository](https://github.com/russellizadi/ssp).

-## Methodology

-### Graph Convolutional Networks (GCN)

-This model uses GCN layers that capture both node features (word occurrences) and graph topology (citation links) to learn how to classify documents.
-The GCN's ability to leverage neighborhood information makes it exceptionally well-suited for node classification tasks in citation networks.

-### Semi-Supervised Learning

-The model is trained in a semi-supervised manner, utilizing labeled and unlabeled nodes together, which allows it to effectively generalize from limited label information spread across the network.

-### Optimization

-The model is optimized using the Adam optimizer with specific hyperparameters, and further enhanced by techniques such as dropout and L2 regularization to combat overfitting.
-The training process is also supported by K-Fold cross-validation to ensure the model's robustness and generalizability.

 ### Getting Started

 #### Installation